CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

             [0, 0, 0,   0.5, 0.2]

-We are now ready to produce $$G$$, the Google Matrix, which is both irreducible and regular.
+We are now ready to produce $$G$$, the Google Matrix, which is both irreducible and primitive.
 Its steady state vector gives us the final PageRank score for each page.